spectrocloud/librarium/content/docs/04.5-devx/03-cluster-groups/35-ingress-cluster-group.md

 # Prerequisites

-- At least one infrastructure or cloud-based cluster you’ve created at the tenant level.
+- At least one infrastructure or cloud-based cluster you’ve created in Tenant scope.
 - The Ingress Controller must have Secure Socket Layer (SSL) passthrough enabled so that Transport Layer Security (TLS) is not terminated. <br /><br />

     ```yml